vgs2/Handson-ML-Summary/README.md

 # Handson-ML-Summary
-This is my self made summay of the book Hands on Machine Learning by Aurelien Geron
+This is my self made summary of the book Hands on Machine Learning by Aurelien Geron